jamesafful25/Weather-App/README.md

+Getting Started

 1. Clone the repository

 2. git clone https://github.com/jamesafful25/Weather-App.git

     cd Weather-App

 3. Obtain an API Key

       Sign up for a free API key at OpenWeatherMap and replace the placeholder in script.js:

         const apiKey = 'YOUR_API_KEY_HERE';

-3. Open the App
+4. Open the App

 Simply open index.html in your web browser: